 I personally like to ask people to get drinks, go out to brunch, or try out a workout class – because these are all things I like to do!
 Therefore, once you find out some common interests, ask someone to hang out with you outside of work or class!
 Once you get that one-on-one interaction, it will be easier to get in with a group.
 Plus, that one person could most likely introduce you to their group of friends as well!

 Whether it’s a Facebook group for like-minded people (such as blogger or stay-at-home mom Facebook groups), Instagram, Bumble BFF, or Meetup.
 There are so many ways to find people in your area with similar hobbies and interests!
 Just remember that technology and social media, in general, should not be a substitute for in-person human interaction.
 Use it as a way to meet new, like-minded people and find a way that you can connect with them in real life!

-For example, I love collecting Rae Dunn pottery.
-There are numerous different Facebook groups that I am apart of where we help each other find items that we’re searching for by trading or selling within the group.
+For example, I love collecting Rae Dunn’s pottery.
+There are numerous different Facebook groups that I am a part of where we help each other find items that we’re searching for by trading or selling within the group.
 However, many people have gotten to know each other personally through this one little hobby that they share, and now many of them group up and go shopping together!
-With that, if there’s a group for finding pottery, just image how many other Facebook groups there are out there for all different kinds of hobbies!
+With that, if there’s a group for finding pottery, just imagine how many other Facebook groups there are out there for all different kinds of hobbies!

 5. Take a class